 The Private Securities Litigation Reform Act of 1995 provides a safe harbor for forward-looking statements.
 Some of the forward-looking statements can be identified by the use of words such as "anticipates", "believes", "expects", "projects", "estimates", "intends", "plans", "seeks", "could", "may", "should", "will" or the negative version of those words or other comparable terminology.
-Such forward-looking statements include statements relating to: expectations concerning market and other conditions and their effect on future premiums, revenues, earnings, investment activities, and the amount and timing of share repurchases; recoverability of asset values; expected losses and the adequacy of reserves for asbestos, environmental pollution and mass tort claims; rate changes; improved loss experience; anticipated timing of closing of the acquisition of Crop Risk Services ("CRS"); and performance of the CRS business under the ownership of AFG.
+Such forward-looking statements include statements relating to: expectations concerning market and other conditions and their effect on future premiums, revenues, earnings, investment activities, and the amount and timing of share repurchases or special dividends; recoverability of asset values; expected losses and the adequacy of reserves for asbestos, environmental pollution and mass tort claims; rate changes; and improved loss experience.

-Actual results and/or financial condition could differ materially from those contained in or implied by such forward-looking statements for a variety of reasons including but not limited to:
+Actual results and/or financial condition could differ materially from those contained in or implied by such forward-looking statements for a variety of reasons including but not limited to the following and the risks and uncertainties AFG describes in the "Risk Factors" section of its most recent Annual Report on Form 10-K, as updated by its other reports filed with the Securities and Exchange Commission.

-- changes in financial, political and economic conditions, including changes in interest and inflation rates, currency fluctuations and extended economic recessions or expansions in the U.S. and/or abroad; - · performance of securities markets; - new legislation or declines in credit quality or credit ratings that could have a material impact on the valuation of securities in AFG's investment portfolio; - the availability of capital; - changes in insurance law or regulation, including changes in statutory accounting rules, including modifications to capital requirements; - · changes in the legal environment affecting AFG or its customers; - tax law and accounting changes; - levels of natural catastrophes and severe weather, terrorist activities (including any nuclear, biological, chemical or radiological events), incidents of war or losses resulting from pandemics, civil unrest and other major losses: - disruption caused by cyber-attacks or other technology breaches or failures by AFG or its business partners and service providers, which could negatively impact AFG's business and/or expose AFG to litigation; - development of insurance loss reserves and establishment of other reserves, particularly with respect to amounts associated with asbestos and environmental claims; - availability of reinsurance and ability of reinsurers to pay their obligations; - · competitive pressures; - · the ability to obtain adequate rates and policy terms; - · changes in AFG's credit ratings or the financial strength ratings assigned by major ratings agencies to AFG's operating subsidiaries; - the impact of the conditions in the international financial markets and the global economy relating to AFG's international operations; and - · effects on AFG's reputation, including as a result of environmental, social and governance matters.
+- changes in financial, political and economic conditions, including changes in interest and inflation rates, currency fluctuations and extended economic recessions or expansions in the U.S. and/or abroad; - performance of securities markets; - new legislation or declines in credit quality or credit ratings that could have a material impact on the valuation of securities in AFG's investment portfolio; - the availability of capital; - changes in insurance law or regulation, including changes in statutory accounting rules, including modifications to capital requirements; - changes in the legal environment affecting AFG or its customers; - · tax law and accounting changes; - levels of natural catastrophes and severe weather, terrorist activities (including any nuclear, biological, chemical or radiological events), incidents of war or losses resulting from pandemics, civil unrest and other major losses; - disruption caused by cyber-attacks or other technology breaches or failures by AFG or its business partners and service providers, which could negatively impact AFG's business and/or expose AFG to litigation; - development of insurance loss reserves and establishment of other reserves, particularly with respect to amounts associated with asbestos and environmental claims; - · availability of reinsurance and ability of reinsurers to pay their obligations; - · competitive pressures; - · the ability to obtain adequate rates and policy terms; - changes in AFG's credit ratings or the financial strength ratings assigned by major ratings agencies to AFG's operating subsidiaries; - · the impact of the conditions in the international financial markets and the global economy relating to AFG's international operations; and - effects on AFG's reputation, including as a result of environmental, social and governance matters.